What Can You Expect in 2026?

 Celebrating 10 Years of Liquid Biopsy Innovation

-A landmark anniversary: celebrate a decade of breakthroughs with a retrospective keynote and future vision from Bristol Myers SquibbÂ
+At our landmark anniversary meeting, celebrate a decade of breakthroughs with a retrospective keynote and future vision session from Bristol Myers Squibb

 MRD Moves from Promise to Proof

-This year’s agenda takes MRD beyond detection — with sessions on regulatory qualification, payer alignment and adoption as a surrogate endpoint in solid tumorsÂ
+Take MRD beyond detection, with sessions on regulatory qualification, payer alignment and adoption as a surrogate endpoint in solid tumors

 Driving Standardization

-BLOODPAC leads interactive sessions on shared definitions, metrics, and thresholds to finally enable reliable, scalable global adoptionÂ
+Participate in interactive sessions led by BLOODPAC on shared definitions, metrics, and thresholds to finally enable reliable, scalable global adoption

 Beyond ctDNA & Beyond Cancer

-Cutting-edge sessions on AI, fragmentomics, and methylation — plus the first-ever focus on liquid biopsy in Alzheimer’sÂ
+Hear cutting-edge presentations on AI, fragmentomics, and methylation, alongside the first-ever focus on liquid biopsy in Alzheimer’s

 Bigger Stage, Bigger Network

-250+ leaders spanning pharma, diagnostics, policy and payers make this the largest and broadest summit yetÂ
+Convening 250+ leaders spanning pharma, diagnostics, policy and payers makes this the largest and broadest summit yet

 Specialized Content, Bespoke to Your Needs